 - Infections.
 Kids get sick—especially kids in schools or daycare.
 However, when your child is infected by a bacteria or virus common in unhygienic settings, you may have a case for negligence or child endangerment.
 Food poisoning, roundworm, gastroenteritis, and beaver fever can all be prevented by proper cleaning and food handling.

 You hate to think of your child’s daycare as a dangerous place, but if the evidence suggests that your child is not well supervised or the facility is not clean and safe, you owe it to your child and others in the community to take action.
 Call the Texas daycare injury attorney at the Button Law Firm to learn more about these types of child injury cases.

 What Should You Do If Your Child Was Injured At Daycare?

-The first thing you will want to do if your child was injured at daycare is seek immediate medical attention.
+The first thing you will want to do if your child was injured at daycare is seeking immediate medical attention.
 Children who attend daycare are typically young and won't be able to explain the depth of their injuries.
-This is why you will want to make sure there's no internal injuries.
+This is why you will want to make sure there are no internal injuries.
 After your child has visited the doctor, you will want to report the incident to the daycare.

 You can find out how to do so by reading our article, How To Report Daycare Negligence and Abuse.

 We have written a five-step guide for parents whose children were injured while at daycare.
 This guide will go into step-by-step detail on what to do in this incident.
 We know how hard of a process this is and we hope that this guide can be informative to you and your family.
 This guide is completely FREE.
 You can download it on our website or you can request a free paper copy to be sent to your home.